Friday, August 31, 2007

 The biggest animal rights groups do not always overlap in their missions, but now they have coalesced around a message that eating meat is worse for the environment than driving.
 They and smaller groups have started advertising campaigns that try to equate vegetarianism with curbing greenhouse gases.

-United Nations Food and Agriculture Organization issued a report stating that the livestock business generates more greenhouse gas emissions than all forms of transportation combined.
+Some backlash against this position is inevitable, the groups acknowledge, but they do have scientific ammunition.
+In late November, the United Nations Food and Agriculture Organization issued a report stating that the livestock business generates more greenhouse gas emissions than all forms of transportation combined.

-People for the Ethical Treatment of Animals and other groups expected their environmental counterparts to immediately hop on the “Go Veggie!” bandwagon, but that did not happen.
+When that report came out, People for the Ethical Treatment of Animals and other groups expected their environmental counterparts to immediately hop on the “Go Veggie!” bandwagon, but that did not happen.
 “Environmentalists are still pointing their fingers at Hummers and S.U.V.’s when they should be pointing at the dinner plate,” said Matt A. Prescott, manager of vegan campaigns for PETA.

 So the animal rights groups are mobilizing on their own.
 PETA is outfitting a Hummer with a driver in a chicken suit and a vinyl banner proclaiming meat as the top cause of global warming.
 It will send the vehicle to the start of the climate forum the White House is sponsoring in Washington on Sept.
 27, “and to headquarters of environmental groups, if they don’t start shaping up,” Mr. Prescott warned.